Odor Control Systems

 Since 1996, the District has been operating wet chemical scrubbers and biological odor control systems to reduce odors at the source.
 In addition, the District has placed covers over many process tanks to eliminate fugitive odor emissions from escaping into the atmosphere and traveling outside of the facility into residential neighborhoods.

-In May 2012, the District embarked on the Nitrogen Upgrade Construction Project that as of mid-May, 2014, is 86% complete.
+In May 2012, the District embarked on the Nitrogen Upgrade Construction Project that as of July 1, 2015, is 100% complete.
 As part of the upgrades to the facility new state-of-the-art odor control systems, including carbon canisters and wet chemical scrubbers, are being installed to replace all of the existing aging odor control systems.

 The District takes great pride in these new state-of-the art odor control systems, which should greatly improve our ability to ensure that odors are reduced and/or eliminated.
 In addition, the District will be covering the septage and sludge handling facility to reduce fugitive emissions from these processes.